 No doubt about it.
 You hear a lot about Early Decision from the press, peers and your parents.
 So, how do you know if Early Decision is right for you?

 At some point in their college search, many competitive high-school students consider applying to a college under the Early Decision (ED) plan.
-At Dickinson, applying Early Decision is recommended for students who, through careful reflection and research, have identified Dickinson College as their first choice.
-If this is you, consider applying early decision by Nov.
-15 for Early Decision I or Jan.
-15 for Early Decision II.
+At Dickinson, applying ED is recommended for students who, through careful reflection and research, have identified Dickinson as their first choice.
+If this is you, consider applying by Nov.
+15 for ED I or Jan.
+15 for ED II.

-- We want students who have determined that our unique brand of the liberal arts is what they want.
 We’re looking for students who are excited about our global community, being part of our commitment to environmental sustainability and are excited to learn and grow in our collaborative environment.
-We want students who are ready and willing to commit to Dickinson and to productive lives during their college years and beyond.
+If you have determined that Dickinson is what you want, apply ED!

-- Students diminish their chances of receiving academic scholarships on the theory that since they already are committed to a college, it will have less incentive to award them scholarships as an inducement to enroll.
-This is not true at Dickinson.
-A student who would have received an academic scholarship in the Early Action or Regular Decision processes will be awarded one in Early Decision.
+Myth: Students diminish their chances of receiving academic scholarships on the theory that since they already are committed to a college, it will have less incentive to award them scholarships as an inducement to enroll.
+Truth: This is not true at Dickinson.
+A student who would have received an academic scholarship in the Regular Decision processes will be awarded one in Early Decision.

-- Students who require need-based financial aid should not consider applying for Early Decision.
-At Dickinson, we are committed to providing students who apply Early Decision with the same amount of aid that they would receive if applying in Early Action or Regular Decision.
+Myth: Students who require need-based financial aid should not consider applying for Early Decision.
+Truth: At Dickinson, we are committed to providing students who apply Early Decision with the same amount of aid that they would receive if applying in Regular Decision.

 Myth: Students who apply Early Decision can “slack off” in their academic work during the second semester of their senior year.
 Truth: Selective colleges can and do withdraw admission offers from students if their academic performance declines significantly.

 Advice about Applying ED

 Do your homework and know why you are applying to a particular school, especially if you plan to apply ED.